The Regional Flyway Initiative: Building a Business Case for Sustainable Wetlands

 Senior Environment Specialist, Climate Change, Resilience, and Environment Cluster, Climate Change and Sustainable Development Department, Asian Development Bank

-Duncan Lang is ADB’s lead for the Regional Flyway Initiative and currently also leading the biodiversity component of the ongoing update to ADB’s Safeguard Policy Statement.
-He led ADB’s support for the recent development for a sensitivity mapping tool for energy planning (AVISTEP) with BirdLife International.
+Duncan Lang is ADB’s lead for the Regional Flyway Initiative and is currently leading the biodiversity component of the ongoing update to ADB’s Safeguard Policy Statement.
+He also led ADB’s support for the recent development of a sensitivity mapping tool for energy planning (AVISTEP) in collaboration with BirdLife International.

 Mary Anne Velas-Suarin